 - Select the Selection tool in the Tools panel.
 Drag across content or Shift-click to select it.
-Choose Object > Group, or press Control+G (Windows) or Command+G (macOS), to group the objects.
+Click the Group button in the Properties panel to group the objects.

 - With the Selection tool, double-click an object in a group to edit it individually.
 Press Escape to stop editing and regroup the objects.

-- Select multiple objects.
-Click an align option in the Control panel or in the Align panel (Window > Object & Layout > Align) to align objects to one another.
+- To align objects to one another, select the objects to align, then select an align option in the Properties panel or in the Align panel (Window > Object & Layout > Align).

 What you learned: Create guides for alignment

-- Choose View > Show Rulers to show the page rulers.
+- With nothing selected, click the Show Rulers button in the Properties panel to show the page rulers.
 Drag from either the horizontal or vertical ruler into the page or pasteboard area to create a guide.
-Guides can be edited by dragging them or editing the X or Y value in the Control panel above the document.
+Edit guides by dragging them or selecting them to edit using the X or Y value in the Properties panel.

-- Dragging the zero, zero point on the rulers, allows you to start the zero on each ruler from somewhere besides the default upper-left corner of the page.
-Double-clicking the zero, zero point resets the zero on each ruler to the upper-left corner of the page.
+- Drag the zero point on the rulers to start the zero on each ruler from somewhere besides the default upper-left corner of the page.
+Double-click the zero point to reset the zero on each ruler to the upper-left corner of the active page.

-- To lock guides, choose View > Grids & Guides > Lock Guides.
-To hide guides, choose View > Grids & Guides > Hide Guides.
+- To lock guides, click the Lock Guides button in the Properties panel with nothing selected, or choose View > Grids & Guides > Lock Guides.
+To hide guides, click the Hide Guides button in the Properties panel with nothing selected, or choose View > Grids & Guides > Hide Guides.